 12. Collect seeds and plant spring bulbs

-If you haven’t already collected seeds from old flower heads, planted your spring bulbs, or sown your spring seeds, there’s still time to do it this month.
+If you haven’t already collected seeds from old flower heads, planted spring bulbs, or sown spring seeds, there’s still time to do it this month.

 When stored correctly, most seeds will be viable for about three years after their harvest date.
-The Royal Horticultural Society (RHS) has created a useful guide on collecting and storing seeds if you’d like to learn more.
+The RHS has created a useful guide on collecting and storing seeds if you’d like to learn more.

-Consider planting spring-flowering seeds and bulbs now so they have a chance to put down roots before the warmer weather arrives.
-Allowing them this chance will often mean that they’re likely to be healthier come the spring.
-You’ll also reap the benefits of knowing that you’ve grown everything in your beautiful garden yourself.
+Consider planting spring-flowering seeds and bulbs now so that they have a chance to put down roots before the warmer weather arrives.
+This means that they’re likely to be healthier come the spring.

 Final thoughts…